Interpreting in Indigenous Settings: What Interpreters Need to Know

 Educational Objectives:

-1. Participants will understand the history and significance of land acknowledgments and how to sign land acknowledgments with various tribal/communal settings.
+1. Participants will learn the importance of land acknowledgments and how to sign land acknowledgments with various tribal/communal settings.

-2. Participants will identify current roles, responsibilities, and ethics related to indigenous interpreting and understanding how to apply this knowledge when team interpreting with indigenous community interpreters.
+2. Participants will discuss current roles, responsibilities, and ethics related to indigenous interpreting and team interpreting with indigenous community interpreters.

 3. Participants will describe at least three major areas of emphasis and typical interpreting methods in various tribal/communal settings.

-4. Participants will demonstrate specialized signs used in various tribal/communal settings.
+4. Participants will discuss and practice specialized signs used in various tribal/communal settings.

 Diversity Academy promotes and supports policies of non-discrimination and an environment that is mutually respectful and free from bias.